maize-genetics/phg_v2/docs/convenience_commands.md

 ### Convert hVCF files to a multi-sample SNP VCF

-> Create a multi-sample VCF file from imputed hVCF files and a donor
+> Create a multi-sample VCF file from imputed hVCF files and a pangenome
 > VCF.
-The donor VCF is typically produced by running `merge-gvcfs` on
+The pangenome VCF is typically produced by running `merge-gvcfs` on
 > assembly gVCF files.
 Each imputed sample receives genotype calls at
-> every variant position in the donor VCF.
+> every variant position in the pangenome VCF.
 Supports both haploid and
 > diploid hVCF input.

 **Command** - `hvcf2vcf`